 The full Javadoc API documentation is available here.

 The latest stable release of Apache Commons Configuration is version 1.10.
 It is available from the Apache download area.
 It is also available from the Maven repository.
 The Changes Report explains all of the changes and bug fixes that have been made.

 In the meantime, work has been spent on a major redesign of the library addressing some of the weaknesses of the 1.x version series.
-The results are now made available as an alpha release.
-This release aims at gaining feedback from the community regarding changed and new concepts implemented for version 2.0.
-It is not yet production ready!
-The version is also available from the Download page.
+The results are now made available as a series of alpha and beta releases.
+These releases aim at gaining feedback from the community regarding changed and new concepts implemented for version 2.0.
+They are not yet production ready!
+The current beta version is also available from the Download page; however, it was decided to not publish it to Maven central.
+(We want to prevent the problematic scenario of having multiple incompatible artifacts with the same Maven coordinates.)
 There is a Migration guide that can be used as guideline when upgrading from version 1.x to 2.0.
 It describes the most important changes.